dij0s/PETAL/thesis/bachelor_thesis.typ

 These different properties can be quantified and analyzed through the use of a very valuable resource: data.
 Data is emitted by various sources ; sensors, energy models or citizen records for e.g. all yield data points that help us assess different indicators we are willing to measure against our municipality.
 These indicators, _in fine_, help us evaluate our progress towards energy-related goals.

-Over the past few years, Artificial Intelligence (AI) has rapidly transformed our habits when interacting with information.
+Over the past few years, #acr("AI") has rapidly transformed our habits when interacting with information.

-Large Language Models (LLM) allow users to interact with these systems in natural language facilitating the interface between humans and _machines_.
+#acrpl("LLM") allow users to interact with these systems in natural language facilitating the interface between humans and _machines_.
 They can provide insights into vast amounts of data at speed and scales which are beyond our capabilities.

 This work tackles this exact problem that is the implementation of a solution which assists users into energy planning for a municipality.